Structure-preserving finite-element approximations of the magnetic Euler-Poisson equations: Abstract

 \section{Abstract}

+We develop a structure-preserving numerical discretization for the electrostatic Euler-Poisson equations with a given magnetic field.
+The magnetic field extends the purely electrostatic Euler-Poisson system considered previously, and changes the dynamics by introducing new time-scales into the problem: the cyclotron and diocotron time-scales.
+Our focus in the present work is on the efficient solution of problems close to the magnetic-drift limit, also called $\textrm{E}\!\times\!\textrm{B}$-drift limit.
+Such a regime is characterized by the co-existence of slowly moving, smooth flows with very high-frequency oscillations, spanning timescales with a difference in excess of $\mathcal{O}(10^{12})$, making their numerical solution quite challenging.
+Our scheme oversteps the plasma and cyclotron scales, with a time-step size restricted only by a hyperbolic CFL condition.

-We develop a structure-preserving numerical discretization for the electrostatic Euler-Poisson equations with a constant magnetic field.
-The scheme preserves positivity of the density, positivity of the internal energy and a minimum principle of the specific entropy, as well as global properties, such as total energy balance.
-The scheme uses an operator splitting approach composed of two subsystems: the compressible Euler equations of gas dynamics and a source system.
+The scheme preserves positivity of the density, positivity of the internal energy, a minimum principle for the specific entropy, and a total energy balance.
+The scheme uses an operator splitting approach composed of two subsystems: the compressible Euler equations of gas dynamics, and a source system.
 The source system couples the electrostatic potential, momentum, and Lorentz force, thus incorporating electrostatic plasma and cyclotron motions.
 Because of the high-frequency phenomena it describes, the source system is discretized with an implicit time-stepping scheme.
-We use a PDE Schur complement approach for the numerical approximation of the solution of the source system.
-Therefore, it reduces to a single non-symmetric Poisson-like problem that is solved for each time step.
+We use a PDE Schur complement approach for the linear algebra associated to the implicit source system.
+The Lorentz force is eliminated pointwise from the implicit system, so that only a single scalar, non-symmetric Poisson-like problem has to be solved per time step, which in turn enables the use of matrix-free linear algebra.
+Because of the efficiency of the matrix-free linear algebra, the implicit source solve costs about as much as a single explicit hyperbolic update, and accounts for less than a third of the total wall time.

-Our focus with the present work is on the efficient solution of problems close to the magnetic-drift limit.
-Such asymptotic limit is characterized by the co-existence of slowly moving, smooth flows with very high-frequency oscillations, spanning timescales with a difference in excess of $\mathcal{O}(10^{10})$, making their numerical solution quite challenging.

 We illustrate the capability of the scheme by computing a diocotron instability and present growth rates that compare favorably with existing analytical results.
-The model, though a simplified version of the Euler-Maxwell's system, represents a stepping stone toward electromagnetic solvers that are capable of working in the electrostatic and magnetic-drift limits, as well as the hydrodynamic regime.
+The model, though a simplified version of the Euler-Maxwell system, represents a stepping stone toward electromagnetic solvers that are capable of working in the electrostatic and magnetic-drift limits as well as the hydrodynamic regime.

 \begin{AMS} 65M22, 35L65, 35Q31 \end{AMS}